Download the all-new Republic app:

 Advertisement

-Democrats said Monday that ousted Inspector General Steve Linick was probing how State Department pushed through a $7 billion Saudi arms sale over congressional objections.
-Democrats previously suggested dismissal might have been tied to Linick’s investigation of allegations that Secretary of State Mike Pompeo may have improperly ordered staff to run personal errands for him.
+Democrats said Monday that ousted Inspector General Steve Linick was probing how the State Department pushed through a $7 billion Saudi arms sale over congressional objections.
+Democrats previously suggested the dismissal might have been tied to Linick’s investigation of allegations that Secretary of State Mike Pompeo may have improperly ordered staff to run personal errands for him.

 Advertisement